 There isn’t a straightforward answer to this question.

 Every business is different, so there’s no single formula everyone can follow to create a sustainable business.
 But you can follow some best practices to ensure your new company has a great chance of sticking around for the long haul.

 This article will outline what these best practices are and how you can use them to create a sustainable e-commerce business.

 Incorporate your business

-To create an agile e-commerce business, you need to start by incorporating your business correctly.
+To create an agile e-commerce business, you must start by incorporating your business correctly.
 Business incorporation is a crucial step to take as it protects you from business liabilities.
-This step also gives your business more credibility and allows for it to exist even after you’ve handed it down to the next person.
+This step also gives your business more credibility and allows it to exist even after you’ve handed it down to the next person.

 So how can you make sure you incorporate your business correctly?

 There are several variables to consider, including the size of your business, the product you’re selling, and the country you’re operating in.

 A business plan helps you figure out whether your business is viable.
 It outlines what your company does, the products you sell, how you plan to earn money, and other vital details that contribute to the planning and operation of your business.